 It is HIGHLY recommended that you adhere to the following schedule as closely as possible.
-You will need to complete all activities for a given week by 11:59 pm the Sunday of each week.
-For example, all activities for Module 1 are due at 11:59pm on January 23, 2023.
+You will need to complete all activities for a given week by 11:59 pm the Sunday of each week, unless it's two-week module.
+For example, all activities for Module 1 are due at 11:59pm on January 14, 2024.
 The course is set up so that you must move through each module sequentially.
 You will not be able to access Module 2 lectures (etc.) prior to completing Module 1.
 It is HIGHLY recommended that you approach each module in the following order: